domsalisbury/domsalisbury.github.io/_posts/bacme_positionpaper.md

 https://meassociation.org.uk/2020/10/me-association-response-to-bacme-position-statement-on-the-management-of-me-cfs/

 ## 'Not deconditioning, but dysregulation'
-The BACME Position Paper—along with the content of the two presentations—points to a new illness model and therapy approach, which could be described as ‘Dysregulation not deconditioning’.
+The BACME Position Paper points to a new illness model and therapy approach, which could be described as ‘Dysregulation not deconditioning’.
 I suspect the majority of patients would agree that there does seem to be dysregulation of many bodily systems in ME/CFS.
 However, BACME seem to be extrapolating from this clinical evidence of dysregulation to making it the basis of a new illness model of ME/CFS.
 This is despite the recent history of the deconditioning model falling to pieces when subject to any real scrutiny (see the recent NICE draft guideline for ME/CFS).

 Why is there a need to treat ME/CFS so differently from comparable illnesses?
 The narrative in the new model is that with self-management and certain interventions patients can re-regulate their bodies on a path to rehabilitation (if not full recovery).